ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/secondary_indexes.md

 * For synchronous indexes: Transactionally when the main table changes.
 * For asynchronous indexes: In the background while getting the necessary changes from the main table.

 When a user sends an SQL query to insert, modify, or delete data, the database transparently generates commands to modify the index table.
 A table may have multiple secondary indexes.
 An index may include multiple columns, and the sequence of columns in an index matters.
 A single column may be included in multiple indexes.
-In addition to the specified columns, every index implicitly stores the table primary key columns, to enable nvaigation from an index record to the table row.
+In addition to the specified columns, every index implicitly stores the table primary key columns to enable navigation from an index record to the table row.

 ## Synchronous secondary index {#sync}